 I’m not a chemist, but I do a lot of research.
 I also experiment, a lot!

 I’m in the hobby for fun, so part of that is the thrill of discovering new things.
 What works?
 What doesn’t?
+See other things I’ve tried and learned about whether a wet palette is worth the hassle, or why a hair dryer is an important tool for miniature painters.

 As a commissioned artist for miniatures, I’ve had to assemble all kinds of models.
 I’ve had to learn through experience what was the best glues to use for assembling miniatures, crafting terrain pieces, and constructing 3D printed parts into a complete model.